mmdagent-ex/site-doc/content.en/docs/49_motion_layer.md

 ---
-title: Layering Motions
+title: Motion layering
 slug: motion-layer
 ---

-# Layering Motions
+# Motion layering

-To achieve high levels of interactivity in dialogue, it is necessary to dynamically perform complex actions in response to events that arise during conversation, such as "bowing while speaking", "stopping waving when spoken to and listening", or "noticing something while speaking and continuing the conversation".
-MMDAgent-EX has a mechanism to parallel play multiple partial motions combined for this purpose.
+To achieve highly interactive conversations, you need to dynamically perform composite actions in response to events during a dialogue — for example, "bow while speaking", "stop waving mid-wave when spoken to and listen", or "notice something mid-sentence and continue talking".
+MMDAgent-EX provides a mechanism to combine multiple partial motions and play them in parallel for this purpose.

-The following is a schematic diagram of layering motions.
-In the diagram, Glance.vmd is a motion that only moves the head and face, and Response.vmd is a motion (**partial motion**) that moves the fingers and facial expressions.
-All motions are calculated for posture in parallel, and the motion with higher priority is applied to the overlapping parts (blending or addition is also possible depending on the settings).
-With this mechanism, motions can be combined and played on the spot according to user input and situations, realizing complex movements in real time.
+Below is a schematic of motion layering.
+In the figure, Glance.vmd moves only the head and face, and Response.vmd moves the hands and facial expression (these are "partial motions").
+All motions are evaluated in parallel, and overlapping parts are resolved by applying the motion with higher priority (blending or additive behavior is also possible depending on settings).
+With this mechanism, you can combine motions on the fly according to user input or context and play them to realize complex real-time behaviors.

 ![motion blending](/images/motion_blending.png)

-Below, we will introduce and explain how to use this mechanism through the demonstration of layering motions in the Example.
+Below we introduce and explain how to use this mechanism through the motion layering demo included in the Example.

-## Running the Motion Overlay Demo in Example
+## Try the motion layering demo in Example

-There's a motion overlay demo located in the `example_motion` folder of Example.
-Let's give it a try.
+There is a motion layering demo in the Example `example_motion` folder — let's run it.

     example/
         |- example_motion/